gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * (Optional) specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' and 'pub_key_enc' are not used: pre-knowledge by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

-* (Optional) specify the format of newly-generated individual keying material for group members, or of the information to derive it: TBD.
+* (Optional) specify the format of newly-generated individual keying material for group members, or of the information to derive it: see {{sec-new-key}}.

 * (Optional) specificy the format and content of the payload of the Group Leaving Request: no.